penghao-wu/visual_jigsaw/README.md

 **[Visual Jigsaw Video 7B](https://huggingface.co/craigwu/visual_jigsaw_video_7B):** Qwen2.5-VL-7B-Instruct trained with video jigsaw
 **[Visual Jigsaw 3D 7B](https://huggingface.co/craigwu/visual_jigsaw_3D_7B):** Qwen2.5-VL-7B-Instruct trained with 3D jigsaw

+Our models are based on Qwen2.5-VL-7B-Instruct.
+You can use the same code as it for inference.

 ## Visual Jigsaw Training Data

 The training data for Visual Jigsaw can be downloaded at [visual_jigsaw_training_data](https://huggingface.co/datasets/craigwu/visual_jigsaw_training_data).